-In 2022, the EU imposed on energy companies deriving income from operations in EU countries ("Solidarity Contribution").
-The Solidarity Contribution was applicable to the Group in France for the 2022 fiscal year.
-Such tax could be extended or increased in the future, and similar taxes may be levied in other jurisdictions in which the Group operates or proposes to operate.
+The EU previously imposed a tax on energy companies deriving income from operations in EU countries, which tax was applicable to the Group in France in 2022.
+Such tax could be reinstated in the future or similar taxes could be levied in other jurisdictions in which the Group operates or proposes to operate.

 Additional Funding Requirements: The Corporation's cash flow from its reserves may not be sufficient to fund its ongoing activities at all times.
 From time to time, the Corporation may require additional financing in order to carry out its oil and gas acquisition, exploration and development activities.
 Failure to obtain such financing on a timely basis could cause the Corporation to forfeit its interest in certain properties, miss certain acquisition opportunities and reduce or terminate its operations.
-If the Corporation's ability to expend the necessary capital to replace its reserves or to maintain its production.
+If the Corporation's revenues from its reserves decrease as a result of lower oil and gas prices or otherwise, it will affect the Corporation's ability to expend the necessary capital to replace its reserves or to maintain its production.
 If the Corporation's funds from operations is not sufficient to satisfy its capital expenditure requirements, there is a risk that debt or equity financing will be unavailable to meet these requirements or, if available, will be on terms unacceptable to the Corporation.
 Continued uncertainty in domestic and international credit markets could materially affect the Corporation's ability to access sufficient capital for its capital expenditures and acquisitions, and as a result, may have a material adverse effect on the Corporation's ability to execute its business strategy and on its business, financial condition, results of operations and prospects and also negatively impact the market price of the Common Shares.

 Variations in Foreign Exchange Rates and Interest Rates: World oil and gas prices are quoted in United States dollars and are therefore affected by exchange rates, which will fluctuate over time.
 Future exchange rates could accordingly impact the future value of the Corporation's reserves and resources as determined by independent reserve auditors.
 To the extent that the Corporation engages in risk management activities related to foreign exchange rates, there will be a credit risk associated with counterparties of the Corporation.
-An increase in interest rates could result in a significant increase in the amount the Corporation pays to service any debt that it may incur, which could negatively impact the market price of the common shares.
+An increase in interest rates could result in a significant increase in the amount the Corporation pays to service any debt that it may incur, which could negatively impact the market price of the Common Shares.